gpt4free/g4f.live/docs/inference-api.md

 **Provider Selection**: [How to Specify a Provider?](selecting_a_provider)

-Selecting the right provider is a key step in configuring the G4F Interference API to suit your needs.
+Selecting the right provider is a key step in configuring the G4F Inference API to suit your needs.
 Refer to the guide linked above for detailed instructions on choosing and specifying a provider.

 ## Key Points
-   - The Interference API translates OpenAI API requests into G4F provider requests.
+   - The Inference API translates OpenAI API requests into G4F provider requests.
    - It can be run from either the PyPI package or the cloned repository.
    - The API supports usage with the OpenAI Python library by changing the `base_url`.
    - Direct requests can be sent to the API endpoints using libraries like `requests`.